Table of Contents

 In the era of globalization, businesses often engage in international transactions, resulting in the exchange of goods, services, or capital between different currencies.
 These transactions carry inherent risks due to fluctuating exchange rates, and businesses must adhere to Foreign Exchange Regulations to manage exchange rate fluctuations and their impact on financial statements.
-This guide offers a detailed understanding of the Foreign Exchange Regulations in India, focusing on the treatment of foreign exchange fluctuation gains and losses.
+This guide offers a detailed understanding of the Forex Regulation in India, focusing on the treatment of foreign exchange fluctuation gains and losses.

 1. Introduction to Foreign Exchange Regulations